The Lambrechts-Stanley Model of Configuration Spaces: Labeled graph complexes

-The vanishing lemmas shows that if $\Gamma \in \Tw\Gra_{n}(U)$ has internal components, then $\omega(\Gamma)$ vanishes (see e.g.\ \cite[Proposition 9.3.1]{LambrechtsVolic2014}), so it is straightforward to check that if $\chi(M) = 0$, then $\Graphs^{\varphi}_{R}$ becomes a Hopf right comodule over $\Graphs_{n}$.
+The vanishing lemmas shows that if $\Gamma \in \Tw\Gra_{n}(U)$ has internal components, then $\omega(\Gamma)$ vanishes by~\cite[Lemma~9.3.7]{LambrechtsVolic2014}, so it is straightforward to check that if $\chi(M) = 0$, then $\Graphs^{\varphi}_{R}$ becomes a Hopf right comodule over $\Graphs_{n}$.
 It is also clear that for $M$ framed, the quotient map $\omega$ remains a Hopf right comodule morphism. \end{proof}

-\begin{proposition}[{\textcite[Lemma 3]{CattaneoMneev2010}}] The propagator $\varphi$ can be chosen such that the additional property (P4) holds:
+\begin{prop}[{\cite[Lemma 3]{CattaneoMneev2010}}] The propagator $\varphi$ can be chosen such that the following additional property (P4) holds: